-Anja Bihlmaier’s strong musical instinct, abundant charisma and natural leadership have propelled her to the forefront of recently established conductors both on the symphonic and operatic stages.
-In August she assumes the role of Chief Conductor of the Residentie Orkest in The Hague alongside her position as Principal Guest Conductor of the Lahti Symphony Orchestra.
+Anja Bihlmaier’s strong musical instinct, abundant charisma and natural leadership have propelled her to the forefront of her generation of conductors both on the symphonic and operatic stages.
+She enters her second season as Chief Conductor of the Residentie Orkest in The Hague alongside her position as Principal Guest Conductor of the Lahti Symphony Orchestra.

 Following studies at the Freiburg Conservatory of Music, Anja Bihlmaier won a scholarship to study with Dennis Russell Davies and Jorge Rotter at the Salzburg Mozarteum.
-She won further scholarships from the Brahms Foundation and was admitted onto the Deutsche Dirgentenforum.
+She won further scholarships from the Brahms Foundation and was admitted onto the Deutsche Dirigentenforum.
 She now makes her home in The Hague where she can indulge her love of nature, surfing and cycling.